saschak094/openslava-streaming-demo/structured-kafka-streaming/README.md

 # Data Streaming with Spark and Java

-The purpose of this application is to stream data from Kafka, combine the realtime data with static data from a CSV and either print it on the console or send it to Kafka.
+The purpose of this application is to stream data from Apache Kafka, combine the realtime data with static data from a CSV and either print it on the console or send it to Apache Kafka.

 ## Run the application